SunX99/AD5X/Firmware/Official/Readme.md

 Rename dirs control-_.tar, kernel-_.tar, library-_.tar and software-_.tar to plain names.

 Did the same for the tar files in the other dir.
 Klippy, libzip, nim.

+Commit then to the repo as the version number

 ### Compare